akaushal123/stock-postion-sizer/README.md

 # Position Size Calculator

-Chrome extension used to determine the capitalat risk and position size based the entry price and stop loss.
+Chrome extension used to determine the capital at risk and position size based the entry price and stop loss.

 ### Steps to run